GSreeSwetha/FetchAssessment/README.md

 password: postgres

-execute this command to list the databases : \l execute this command to connect to postgres : \c postgres execute this command to check the masked data: select * from user_logins;
+execute this command to list the databases : \l <br />
+execute this command to connect to postgres : \c postgres <br />
+execute this command to check the masked data: select * from user_logins;